hunjuly/hunjuly.github.io/_posts/2024-03-09-understanding_object-oriented_programming.md

 }
 ```

-if statements increase code complexity and make development difficult.
-However, removing if statements leads to even greater side effects.
+'if' increases code complexity and makes development difficult.
+Removing the 'if' statements causes even bigger side effects.

-## How to Improve Procedural Code
+## 3. How to Improve Procedural Code

-### Dividing functions
+### 3.1.
+Breaking Down Functions

-As a way to avoid if, we can think of a method to subdivide printDocument().
+As a way to avoid 'if', we can think of a method to break down printDocument().

 ```ts
 function main() {